Skip to main content

 Rice Lake

-Mesotrophic conditions dominate at Rice Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
+Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 Rice Lake reaches 21 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 The lake's 114 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Rice Lake ranks 29 of 34 in Iron County — at the lower end of the locally monitored distribution.
+Within Iron County's 33 graded lakes, Rice Lake ranks 19 — below the local median, though not at the bottom.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-08-26.
 Grade methodology: LakeGrade methodology.